AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 See also [Adobe Viewers Reference Library Examples](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html).

-For information about supported web browser and operating system versions for Viewers, you can review the Viewers Release Notes.
+For information about supported Web browser and operating system versions for Viewers, you can review the Viewers Release Notes.

 See [Adobe Viewers Reference Release Notes](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources).